babakfp/babakfp.ir/src/content/posts/the-right-way-to-implement-rtl-support-in-css/index.md

 A step-by-step guide to adding RTL support with pure CSS.
 Learn best practices, avoid common mistakes, and make your layouts work smoothly for both LTR and RTL languages.

-Let me first say, thank you for trying to improve user experience of RTL users.
+Let me first say, thank you for trying to improve RTL UX and making your site usable for RTL users.
 It's very much appreciated.

 ## Make sure to use the `dir` attribute

 On your `<html>` tag, add the `dir` attribute with the value `rtl` or `ltr`.
 This will tell the browser that the page is in RTL or LTR mode.

-As a result, browsers will get many things working for you, but they won't know what to do with your CSS.
+As a result, browsers will get many things working for you, but they won't know what to do with your (non-logical, and some other) CSS.

 Make sure to use the HTML `dir` attribute as much as possible instead of using the CSS `direction` property.

 ## CSS Logical Properties

-Search using your browser or ask AI to learn more about CSS Logical Properties.
+NOTE: You can search on the Internet or ask AI to learn more about CSS Logical Properties.

-In short, instead of writing this CSS:
+In short, instead of writing this CSS code:

 ```css
 .container {